viktornar/water-quality/README.md

 ![Zeppelin pie chart](images/zeppelin_prie_chart.png)

-Since I'm not familiar with any of BI tools I just decided to use as BI tools Zeppelin notebook with PI chart that reads data from kafka topic **seb-demo** :D
+Since I'm not familiar with any of BI tools I just decided to use as BI tool a Zeppelin notebook with PI chart that reads data from kafka topic **seb-demo** :D

 ## Testing strategy
 A very nice testing strategy is described in video: https://databricks.com/session/mastering-spark-unit-testing.
 Tried to follow guidance in this video and wrote some simple tests.